 Soil injection is a direct method to deliver treatments to tree systems.
 Injections are absorbed directly by the root system of the tree, providing control of diseases and insects throughout the entire tree.
 These treatments are a safe and economical alternative to chemical sprays.
+We service West Falls, Orchard Park, NY and surrounding areas!

 We use a liquid injection that is chelated to break down under bacterial soil action, giving it the qualities of a slow release and allowing it to last for two years.
 All proper nutrients including nitrogen, phosphorous, potassium, and trace minerals, are included in our soil injections.
 Many other companies use a urea-based solution that, after heavy rain or persistent water movement, is leached from the soil very quickly in addition to having a very short residual value.
 Our chelated nutrients are a solid in suspension form with water, and when introduced to the soil profile, it binds very quickly to the organic matter, making it very difficult to be leached or washed away.
 Fertilization increases a tree's immune system (compartmentalization) making it easier for the tree's systems to fight both insects and disease.